bernardodionisi/paguro/README.md

 Paguro contains many features, including a model-based API for validation and static typing of columns, please visit the [Documentation](https://bernardodionisi.github.io/paguro/latest/) and stay tuned for more examples!

+---

+**Paguro** is distributed under the [Apache License, Version 2.0](https://spdx.org/licenses/Apache-2.0.html).
+&copy; 2025 Bernardo Dionisi | SPDX-License-Identifier: Apache-2.0